Most leakage is quiet: the second and third touch slip when ownership and timing aren't explicit.

 The 30-day pilot

-A contained way to prove whether timing discipline recovers money already “in your book” — without forcing your staff into new tools.
+A contained way to see whether timing discipline reduces leakage in work you're already doing — without forcing your staff into new tools.

 Week 1: Snapshot

-We map the quiet-loss window and agree on the timing rules + ownership.
+We map the quiet-loss window and agree on timing rules and ownership.

 - • Implementation plan